MatthewJohn/terrareg/README.md

 List of comma-separated list of API keys to upload/import new module versions.

+For bitbucket hooks, one of these keys must be provided as the 'secret' to the webhook.

 To disable authentication for upload endpoint, leave empty.